A General Biography:

 Projects in 2014 included writing, producing and directing Mata Hari-Female Spy and UK touring of Bond with return visits to USA and performances in Russia as well as Edinburgh Fringe.

-2016 started with directing Your Bard for Nick Collett in Florida USA, dates with Bond and a re-staging of his adaptation of The Fall of The House of Usher in Kansas City (see show page) in July, plus two shows at the Edinburgh Fringe, and a three-week, three-show Season in Florida, USA.
+2016 started with directing Your Bard for Nick Collett in Florida USA, dates with Bond and a re-staging of his adaptation of The Fall of The House of Usher in Kansas City, USA (see show page) in July, plus two shows at the Edinburgh Fringe, (The Six-Sided Man, Escape From The Planet of The Day That Time Forgot!) and a three-week, three-show Season back in Florida, USA.